 Wondering what to get the tinkerer in your life this holiday season?
 Whether they are a young inventor in training or a lifelong hardware hacker, Arduino boards and accessories make for perfect creative gifts!

 In this article we will cover various Arduino-related gift ideas.
 Whether the person you are buying for is a total beginner, or a seasoned microcontroller expert — there is something here for all ages and levels.
-If you aren’t sure what an Arduino is, this guide gives a good clear explanation along with some examples of how they can be used.
+If you aren’t sure what an Arduino is, our Arduino introduction covers all the basics.

 An Arduino is a perfect gift for anyone creative, as they can be used in so many different ways.
-The simplest way to get someone started is to buy a pre-made starter kit (UK) which provides all of the components needed — along with the Arduino board itself.
-Most starter kits contain similar items, though this guide should help you pick out which one would make the perfect gift.
+The simplest way to get someone started is to buy a pre-made starter kit which provides all of the components needed — along with the Arduino board itself.
+Most starter kits contain similar items, though our starter kit guide should help you pick out which one would make the perfect gift.

 2. Doing It by the Book

 If someone is new to tinkering with microcontrollers, it can sometimes seem a little overwhelming, and while there are many great online beginner tutorials, there are also some great books out there too.

 The Arduino Project Handbook is a perfect beginner’s guide to all things Arduino.
 Clear photographs and wiring diagrams take the reader through 25 different projects, and easy to follow steps start with simple projects through to more complex systems.
 More information can be found in our Arduino project handbook review.

 Next up we have the near ubiquitous Arduino For Dummies.
 While it also begins with the very basics, some of the later projects are a little more ambitious.
 With clear photographs of examples throughout, it’s another great choice for people new to the world of tinkering.